 “(FMCSA) announced the adoption of a Final Rule that will improve roadway safety by employing technology to strengthen commercial truck and bus drivers’ compliance with hours-of-service regulations that prevent fatigue.”

 In Nov.
-2017, before the implementation of the ELD mandate, up to 1.16% of driver inspections had at least one Hours-of-Service violation.
+2017, before the ELD mandate requirements took effect, up to 1.16% of driver inspections had at least one hours-of-service violation.
 In January 2018, the HOS violation ratio dropped from 1.16% to 0.83%.
 In May 2018, after full enforcement of the ELD mandate, it dropped even further to just 0.64%.